|►||Japan Studies Home|

 In addition, Seattle's history and culture is deeply tied to its Pacific Rim neighbors and Japan's influence has long shaped the local scene.
 There are strong Japanese American and Japanese communities in the region which afford many opportunities for students to take part in events and be involved with Japan-related organizations, not to mention local Japanese art collections, shops and restaurants, festivals, publications, social networking sites, popular culture, employment and intern opportunities.

 How can I study in Japan?
 The UW has relationships with about 20 institutions in Japan.
 Two of the key relationships which students take advantage of regularly for both summer and year-long programs are with Waseda University (language and general studies) and the Inter-University Center for Japanese Language Studies in Yokohama (intensive language study.)
 Contact the International Programs and Exchange office at the Study Abroad link above.

 How many students are in the JSIS Japan Program?
 Each year there are typically 10-15 students enrolled in the JSIS Japan Studies graduate program and 50+ declared undergraduate majors (many more in other UW units with Japan related degree programs.)
 Class sizes range from 85+ for introductory courses to small groups of fewer than ten in advanced level courses.

 What do I do after I graduate?
 Upon graduation most students choose to pursue careers in business, government, education, non-profit or NGO work.
-Some students pursue continuing their education.
+Some students pursue further education.

 What financial assistance is available?
 Tuition help other than Financial Aid may be available through TA and RA appointments.
 Student hourly assistant and grader positions may also be available.
 Funding for these positions and other needs (i.e. travel and study abroad) vary year to year depending upon the program budget, need in courses, and need and merit of students.
 Also see the Fellowships and Financial Support page of the JSIS Graduate Studies site.